bbourassa/cs326-final-zeta/docs/final.md

 #### API Endpoints Associated With Subscriptions:
 *POST: /api/subscriptions/:user*
-    * This call creates a new calendar subscription for the user and associates their user id with the calendar id that is given through the request body.
+-This call creates a new calendar subscription for the user and associates their user id with the calendar id that is given through the request body.
 *USE: /api/subscriptions/:user*
     * This call lists all of a user's subscriptions by finding all subscriptions using their id.
 This is then used to find the appropriate calendars on the subscription page.
 Calendar APIs are described below.
 *GET: /api/subscriptionlist/:cal*